stuffmc/LocalFinish/README.md

 # UILocalNotifications in iOS 8
 ---

-To me, it seems neither `application:didReceiveLocalNotification:` not `application:didFinishLaunchingWithOptions:` with the correct `UIApplicationLaunchOptionsLocalNotificationKey` are called on iOS 8.
+To me, it seems neither `application:didReceiveLocalNotification:` nor `application:didFinishLaunchingWithOptions:` with the correct `UIApplicationLaunchOptionsLocalNotificationKey` are called on iOS 8.

-Under iOS 7, all is fine.
+Using iOS 7, all is fine.
 Maybe I'm missing something.
 If so, let me know.

 ##How to use the demo app?
 ---